collinbarrett/box-setup/README.md

 # box-setup

-A set of instructions and scripts to automate the setup of a new computer
+A set of instructions and scripts to semi-automate the setup of a new Windows developer machine

 Inspired by [gpspake/dotfiles](https://github.com/gpspake/dotfiles)